projecthorus/wenet/README.md

 The receiver side makes used of Software Defined Radio (in particular, RTLSDR dongles), and a high performance FSK modem written by [David Rowe](http://rowetel.com/).
 Received images are available locally via a web interface, and are also uploaded to https://ssdv.habhub.org/ where packets contributed by many stations can be used to form a complete image live during a flight.

 Bench [testing](https://www.rowetel.com/?p=5080) has shown that for a receiver with a Noise Figure of 2dB (e.g. a RTLSDR with a separate low-noise preamplifier), a minimum detectable signal of ~-112 dBm is required for reliable reception of imagery.
 Reception at > 100km ranges is acheivable using a short yagi antenna (5 elements).
-The current reception range record is 330km, using a 9-element yagi antenna and a RTLSDR+Preamp.
+The current reception range record is 480km, using an 18-element yagi antenna and a RTLSDR+Preamp.

 ### Flight History